Health & Wellness

 The cost of the insurance, currently $756, is charged to your student account along with your tuition fees.
 You are covered from September 1 until August 31 of each academic year.
 This insurance covers hospital and physician services, x-rays, and annual exams.
 You can find out more information regarding the types of services through the UHIP CoverageDetails, external link.

 This mandatory health insurance is a government replacement plan that provides medical coverage comparable to that of OHIP for Ontario residents.

 Services covered by UHIP include hospital and physician services, x-rays and annual exams.
 Students can visit the UHIP plan details, external link page to learn more about the types of services that are covered by UHIP and those that are not covered.

 International students can contact International Student Support at 416-979-5000 ext.
 556655, firstname.lastname@example.org or visit us in POD-50A for information and advice about UHIP coverage, as well as assistance with special issues or questions.

 Anyone (Canadian or international) who has health insurance must provide valid proof of health coverage before receiving medical services/care.
-International students can obtain a printed copy of their UHIP electronic card from International Student Support (ISS) in POD-50A at any time throughout the year.
+International students can print their UHIP cards upon enrolment or they can obtain a printable electronic card to their email from International Student Support (ISS) in POD-50A at any time throughout the year.

 When visiting a doctor's office, clinic or hospital, you will be required to present a copy of your UHIP electronic card to the receptionist or registration desk.
-Your insurance information will be recorded and the insurance company (Sun Life) will be billed for your medical fees.
+Your insurance information will be recorded and the insurance company (Cowan) will be billed for your medical fees.